Position Statements of the Illinois Association of School Boards

 1.05 STUDENT RETENTION AND HIGH SCHOOL COMPLETION

 The Illinois Association of School Boards shall urge Congress and the Illinois General Assembly to commit the appropriate resources and develop programs that would reduce the dropout rate throughout the state of Illinois with specific emphasis on early intervention in the elementary level and continuous intervention at the secondary school level to facilitate graduation.
+(Adopted 1986; Amended 2003)

 1.06 PRESCHOOL PROGRAMS

-The Illinois Association of School Boards shall support full funding of early childhood programs operated by public schools as a priority with legislation providing new monies for both staffing and infrastructure costs associated with early childhood programs for preschool children, at-risk infants and toddlers and grants for parental training.
+The Illinois Association of School Boards shall support full funding of early childhood programs operated by public schools as a priority with legislation providing new monies for both staffing and infrastructure costs associated with early childhood programs for preschool children, at-risk infants and toddlers, and grants for parental training.
 (Adopted 1986; Amended 2001, 2006, 2007, 2016)

 1.07 DISCIPLINE FOR SPECIAL EDUCATION STUDENTS

 The Illinois Association of School Boards shall develop and implement a legislative agenda at the Federal and State levels which urges the adoption of legislation easing the legal restrictions imposed on local school boards for disciplining students enrolled in special education programs, including the suspension and expulsion of such students, and providing for a less restrictive access to records of transferees due to expulsion.
+(Adopted 1994; Amended 1995)

 1.08 STANDARDIZED TEST PROCEDURES

 The Illinois Association of School Boards shall urge the Illinois State Board of Education to contract with a national testing company to develop a state assessment test that will test the Illinois Learning Standards on a yearly basis in compliance with, and only testing those areas required by, the federal Every Student Succeeds Act.
-Further the IASB shall support legislation to:
+Further IASB shall support legislation to:

-- require that the test be given no later than October of each year with results received by local school districts no later than December of that same year;
+- Require that the test be given no later than October of each year with results received by local school districts no later than December of that same year;

-- provide that assessments include both an annual overall performance measure as well as a system of formative classroom-level assessments that are linked to desired standards;
+- Provide that assessments include both an annual overall performance measure as well as a system of formative classroom-level assessments that are linked to desired standards;

-- require that the test will remain the same for 10 years with only changes in the test items to maintain security;
+- Require that the test will remain the same for 10 years with only changes in the test items to maintain security;

-- require that the cut scores be set before the test results are tabulated, leaving the score ranges the same from year to year and from grade to grade; and
+- Require that the cut scores be set before the test results are tabulated, leaving the score ranges the same from year to year and from grade to grade; and

-- expedite and fully fund test development and implementation of an appropriate assessment instrument for English language learners.
+- Expedite and fully fund test development and implementation of an appropriate assessment instrument for English language learners.